 How much money can you make selling photos online?

-How to license my photos and start selling online?
+How to licence my photos and start selling online?

 - Getty Images